ErisianArchitect/voxel_orientations/howto.md

 ### Cycle rotations

 If you're like me, you may have noticed that you could pack a `Rotation` into a single byte then decontruct it when you need to.
 This is what I did in my engine because it's an inexpensive operation to extract the `up` and `angle` from a byte.
 I'll leave that as an exercise to the reader.
-But in case you decide to pack `Rotation` into a single byte, you can implement this method:
+But in case you decide to pack `Rotation` into a single byte, you can implement the cycle method, which allows you to cycle through all 24 rotations sequentially:

 ```rust
 pub const fn cycle(self, offset: i32) -> Rotation {